KieranDevlin/aloha/README.md

 # Aloha

-This is the first project at RED Academy, rebuilding a mobile--first, responsive Aloha Apparel Co. website from sample images.
+This is the first project at RED Academy.
+I  rebuilt a mobile-first, responsive website, Aloha Apparel Co, from sample images and design specifications provided by the RED Academy.
+The website is responsive to 1240px, 600px, and below 600px.
+The user email input doesn't actually upload to any database or API, but does generate alerts based on the user input.
+The add to cart button does in fact add to a counter, but doesn't generate a list of actual items in the cart - it only counts user clicks.
+Check out the Key Learnings for more info!

 ## Key Learnings